zootechdrum/GDP_with_d3/README.markdown

  ## Description
  This project was originally completed in Codepen.
 This project was created to eventually get my Data Visulaization cert offered by FreeCodeCamp.
+The reason for the low amount of commits is because I consistantly worked on this project on Codepen and not in my Text Editor.

  ## The Technologies I used to complete this project were :